 March 29 in aviation: the first flight of the Tupolev Tu-124 and the last flight with a Vickers VC10 aircraft.

 On March 29, 1936, the first flight of the Vought V-141 took place.
-The Vought V-141 (later redesigned and renamed the V-143) was a prototype single-seat American fighter jet built in the 1930s.
-It was a development of the failed design of the Northrop 3-A, another failure, being rejected by the United States Army Air Corps.
+Vought V-141 (which was later redesigned and renamed V-143) was a prototype single-seat American fighter jet built in the 1930s.
+It was a development of the failed design of Northrop 3-A, another failure, being rejected by the United States Army Air Corps.
 The only prototype was sold to the Japanese army in 1937, but no production followed, the type proving inferior to existing Japanese fighters.

 Other aviation events on March 29.

 On March 29, 1960, the first flight of the Tupolev Tu-124 took place.
 The Tupolev Tu-124 (with the reported NATO name: Cookpot) was a 56-seat short-range twin-jet fighter built in the Soviet Union.
 It was the first Soviet aircraft powered by turbofan engines.